NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/openSeesTruss.rst

    :align: center
    :figclass: align-center

 3. Next select the RV tab from the input panel.
 This should be prepopulated with four random variables with same names as those having pset in the tcl script.
-For each variable, from the drop down menu change them from having a constant disatribution to a lognormal one and then provide the means and standard deviations specified for the problem.
+For each variable, from the drop down menu change them from having a constant distribution to a normal one and then provide the means and standard deviations specified for the problem.

 .. figure:: figures/trussRV.png
    :align: center